oceanprotocol/docs/content/tutorials/wallets.md

 ---
 title: Wallets for Ocean Tokens
-description: Learn about wallets that can hold Ocean Tokens.
+description: If you want to use the Ocean Network, you need Ocean Tokens (typical ERC-20 tokens), and to get Ocean Tokens, you need to get a wallet that can hold Ocean Tokens.
 ---

-If you want to use the Ocean Network, you need Ocean Tokens, and to get Ocean Tokens, you need to get a wallet that can hold Ocean Tokens.

 ## Some Terminology